Group-5-Spring-CEN3032/Project-Documentation/docs/Team Policies/Team Policies.md

 ## Code Etiquite
-You should try to make each component modular, assembling it in a **NEW** scene whenever possible and exporting it as a prefab.
+You should try to make each component modular, assembling it in a **NEW** scene (Not one of the prexisting ones) whenever possible and exporting it as a prefab.
 This way whenever someone begins to integrade it with the rest of the project; we can minimize same-scene editing and merge conflicts.

+Your code should use tripple slash comments with XML descriptors for API documentation (Visual Studio can generate this for you).

+You are also required to modify the documentation to describe how to use your new or modified feature in the [Manual](../Manual/) section.